Spanish period of Belize: Demographics

 The majority of the pre-conquest population is thought to have been settled in riverine towns and villages during the wet and dry seasons, with a minority moving to coastal villages during the dry.
-(Note: Except for San Pedro and Santa Rita, coastal pre-conquest settlements seem to have been seasonal villages only Graham.)
+(Note: Except for San Pedro and Santa Rita, coastal pre-conquest settlements seem to have been seasonal villages only Graham 2011.)

 The post-conquest Maya population of Bacalar is thought to have been spread around some 25 settlements across the district in 1544.
-(Note: Though 'locations of only five [Chanlacan, Chetumal, Colmotz, Lamanai, Tipu] are supported to varying degrees by archaeological evidence' Graham.)
+(Note: Though 'locations of only five [Chanlacan, Chetumal, Colmotz, Lamanai, Tipu] are supported to varying degrees by archaeological evidence' Graham 2011.)
 But both 'flight and population loss characterised the years after 1544 in the Bacalar province,' with Bienvenida claiming that a town of 100 households would have been large in 1548, where once there were towns of 500 to 1,000.
+(Note: Graham 2011; Jones 1989.
+Though depopulation of Chetumal or Dzuluinicob may have begun 'as early as 1531, if not before' Graham 2011.)
 In the district (unlike in the rest of Yucatán), 'original population levels were never recovered' after conquest.

 The Spanish population of Bacalar is thought to have never surpassed some estimated 130 individuals, with vecinos numbering fewer than circa 30.
 The tributary Maya population is estimated to have been some six to seven times greater, at least, possibly reaching circa 1,500 or 1,600.
 The non-tributary Maya population, living beyond Spanish reach, is thought have amounted to 'perhaps an equal number or even more.'